dev-bittu/lotus-grammar/grammar/basic_syntax/operators.md

 ---

-This summary covers the most commonly used operators in *mylang*.
+This summary covers the most commonly used operators in *b2*.
 With the flexibility provided by these operators, you can perform a wide range of operations on variables and values for more efficient and concise code.